gideonotieno/gideonotieno.github.io/README.md

-A portfolio website built in ReactJS
+A personal portfolio website built in ReactJS and using css